metafates/schema/README.md

 If needed, you can parse arbitrary types into your schemas through `parse` package.
 See [parse example](./examples/parse/main.go) for more information.

+Parsing gRPC messages is also supported, see [grpc parse example](./examples/parse-grpc/main.go)

 ## Performance